 reveals the previously untold story of how a young officer took charge of a submarine during a vicious depth-charge attack and, with the help of a couple of Chief Petty Officers and brave crewmembers, saved the boat.
 It, too, is pubished by Caliber/Penguin and is also available in an audio-book version.
 He has also published a collaboration with syndicated radio personalties Rick Burgess and Bill "Bubba" Bussey on the New York Times

-bestselling duo's next book, WE BE BIG
+bestselling duo's next book, WE BE BIG.

-, which is now available.
+.
 He has also co-written a series of inspirational novellas with Edie Hand, titled "The Ride Series."

 Don lives in Indian Springs Village, Alabama, with his wife, Charlene.
 He is also an active "ham" radio operator (call sign N4KC